 Theme Class number of times Description Introduction 1 A flood control planning and water resources planning are introduced.
 Frequency analysis 3 The frequency analysis of hydrologic extreme values is described.
 The methods to and hydrologic design 3 set the external force for the hydrologic design are explained.
 The time series analysis of hydrologic variables is described.
-The methods to Time series analysis 2 develop time series models, time serried data generation methods, spatiotemporal and hydrologic design 2 variation of hydrologic variables and a random field model, disaggregation methods are explained.
-Hydrologic models which include the process of human activities for the Herduele eie merdeline 2 hydrologic cycle is described.
+The methods to Time series analysis 2 develop time series models, time serried data generation methods, spatiotemporal and hydrologic design Δ variation of hydrologic variables and a random field model, disaggregation methods are explained.
+Hydrologic models which include the process of human activities for the II doub 2 hydrologic cycle is described.
 Then, hydrologic predictive uncertainty is explained, Hydrologic modeling which is inevitable coming from model structure uncertainty, parameter and predictive identification uncertainty and model input uncertainty.
 Especially, the relation uncertainty between spatiotemporal scales of hydrologic modeling and model parameter values is described.
 Hydrologic modeling 2 A hydrologic modeling system which helps to develop complicated hydrologic system 2 simulation models and its importance for a flood control planning is also described.
-Watershed Watershed management to mitigate flood disasters is described.
-A cost-benefit management for flood 2 disaster analysis of flood control measures is discussed.
+Watershed Wetnesday and the sixty of the management for flood 2 Watershed management to mitigate flood disasters is described.
+A cost-benefit disaster analysis of flood control measures is discussed.
 Real-time rainfall 2 A real-time rainfall runoff prediction method with the use of Kalman filter theory runoff prediction and a new filter theory is described.
-Feedback of study 1 Feedback of study achievement is conducted. achievement 1 recuback of study achievement is conducted.
+Feedback of study 1 Fredhead of study only and a surface of achievement 1 Feedback of study achievement is conducted.